 - Gain experience in direct patient care and practice management.

 - Participate in the administration of pharmaceutical care.

 - Learn about medication use management through participation in the Pharmacy and Therapeutics Committee, as well as other focus groups.

 - Complete an original research project that contributes to the advancement or quality improvement of pharmaceutical care and present it at the ASHP Mid-Year Clinical Meeting and Mid-South Regional Pharmacy Residents Conference.

 - Have extensive opportunities for teaching and student precepting.

 About the Pharmacy Residency Program

-Baptist's Department of Pharmacy Services uses integrated technology for medication distribution to allow pharmacists a more patient-focused practice.
-In addition to the Pharmacy Practice Residency Program, the department provides institutional and clinical training for pharmacy students from the University of Tennessee and the University of Mississippi, and Union University.
+Baptist’s Department of Pharmacy Services uses integrated technology for medication distribution to allow pharmacists a more patient-focused practice.
+In addition to the Pharmacy Practice Residency Program, the department provides institutional clinical training for pharmacy students from the University of Tennessee, University of Mississippi, Union University and Samford University.

 Direct Patient Care & Practice Management Opportunities